Milbaxter/onchain-judges-dispute-resolution/README.md

 ## Why ROFL

-Protocols using oracles for resolution (like prediction markets, insurance, derivatives) need trustless verification.
-ROFL provides this:
+Protocols using oracles for resolution (like prediction markets, insurance, derivatives) require trustless verification without relying on operators.
+ROFL provides cryptographic guarantees:

-- **Remote attestation** – cryptographically proves the exact Docker image running in the TEE
+- **Remote attestation** – Cryptographically proves the exact Docker image running in the TEE
-- **Verifiable execution** – anyone can confirm the exact code running matches this repository
+- **Verifiable execution** – Anyone can independently verify the exact code running matches this repository
-- **Tamper-proof execution** – operators cannot modify code or manipulate results
+- **Tamper-proof execution** – Hardware-enforced guarantees that operators cannot modify code or manipulate results

 ---

-## How Can I Trust This Service?
+## How to Verify the Service

-Verisage is designed for complete verifiability.
-You don't need to trust the operators - you can verify everything yourself:
+Verisage is designed to be **trustless** - you don't need to trust anyone.
+Instead, you can cryptographically verify everything yourself:

 ### 1. Audit the Source Code